 For a diffeological space $X$, we may write $H^*_{DR}(X)$ for the singular de Rham cohomology $H^*(A_{DR}(S^D_\bullet(X)))$; see Appendix \ref{sect:App}.
-The aim of this section is to prove the following theorem.
+The purpose of this section is to prove the following theorem.

 \begin{thm} Under the same setting as above, suppose further that $M$ is simply connected.
-Then, the smooth map $\widetilde{p}$ gives rise to a well-defined isomorphism $\widetilde{p}^* : H_{DR}^*(L^\infty (M/G)) \stackrel{\cong}{\to} \R\Box_{\R[G]^\vee}H^*_{DR}({\mathcal P}_G^\infty(M))$ of algebras. \end{thm}
+Then, the smooth map $\widetilde{p}$ gives rise to a well-defined isomorphism of algebras. \end{thm}

 Each component ${\mathcal P}_g^\infty(M)$ of ${\mathcal P}_G^\infty(M)$ is constructed with a pullback of the form (\ref{eq:PB_diagram}).
-Then, by using Theorem \ref{thm:general_main}, we may represent algebra generators in the de Rham cohomology $H^*_{DR}(L^\infty(M/G))$ with differential forms on $M$ via Chen's iterated integral map and the {\it factor} map, which connects the Souriau-de Rham comepex and the singular de Rham complex; see Appendix \ref{sect:S-deRham}.
-Basically, the idea is realized in Theorem \ref{thm:deRhamP}.
+Then, by utilizing Theorem \ref{thm:general_main}, we may represent algebra generators in the de Rham cohomology $H^*_{DR}(L^\infty(M/G))$ with differential forms on $M$ via Chen's iterated integral map and the {\it factor} map, which connects the Souriau-de Rham complex and the singular de Rham complex; see Appendix \ref{sect:S-deRham}.
+Indeed, the idea is realized in Theorem \ref{thm:deRhamP}.